-Redeployment consultations are provided by A&FRC staff for families at the home station and by chaplain services for returning service members in theater.
+Redeployment consultations are provided by M&FRC staff for families at the home station and by chaplain services for returning service members in theater.
 Services for families are typically provided in group settings; however, walk-in consultation and one-on-one services are also available.
-Topics such as managing expectations, adapting to change, and signs and symptoms of Post-Traumatic Stress Disorder are discussed.
+Topics such as managing expectations, reconnecting with unit and family, adapting to change, and signs and symptoms of Post-Traumatic Stress Disorder are discussed.

-As concerns Explosive Ordnance Disposal, Security Forces, Transportation and Medical Airmen, most all redeploying service members may participate in programs at the Deployment Transition Center (DTC) at Ramstein Air Base, Germany, in the process of returning home.
-The DTC, established in July 2010 to support a smooth transition to home station, provides a brief opportunity for service members to decompress from their deployment, readjust to a more typical environment, and learn resilience skills before setting foot back on American soil.
-Research has shown solid evidence that the DTC helps service members by decreasing symptoms of Post-Traumatic Stress Disorder as well as reducing problematic alcohol use and relationship problems.
+In 2010, CSAF directed the creation of the Deployment Transition Center (DTC) to address negative personal and family impacts attributed to deployment operations and combat exposures.
+As concerns identified for Explosive Ordnance Disposal, Security Forces, Transportation and Medical Airmen, most all redeploying service members, in any Air Force Skill Code (AFSC) with Commander Nomination may participate in programs at the DTC at Ramstein Air Base, Germany, in the process of returning home.
+The DTC provides an opportunity for service members to receive post-deployment decompression and reintegration education, readjust to a more typical environment, and learn resilience skills before redeploying to home station.
+Research has shown solid evidence that the DTC helps service members by decreasing symptoms of Post-Traumatic Stress Disorder as well as reducing problematic alcohol use, and negative outcomes regarding health and relationships.
 Most service members don't require mental health care, but if needed, all have access to mental health treatment in theater while deployed and again once they return home at their local Military Treatment Facility.